 Our hip replacement program has earned The Joint Commission’s Gold Seal of Approval® by demonstrating compliance with national standards for quality and safety.
 The Joint Commission is the nation’s largest standards-setting and accrediting body in health care.
-BCH is one of only five Colorado hospitals to have earned this important certification.
+Foothills Hospital is one of only five Colorado hospitals to have earned this important certification.

 Boulder Community is home to an expansive list of surgeons, so we’re sure you’ll find the orthopedist who is best for you.
-Visit our orthopedist list for information on surgeons affiliated with Boulder Community Hospital.
+Visit our orthopedist list for information on surgeons affiliated with Boulder Community Health.

-These hip surgeries are performed at BCH.
+These hip surgeries are performed at Foothills Hospital.

 - Hip arthroscopy – minimally invasive surgery that repairs labral tears and cartilage damage.

 - Hip resurfacing – “open” surgery that replaces parts of the hip joint while conserving more bone than a total hip replacement.